 \subsection{Boundary conditions III}

 The last possible case of boundary conditions for the considered problem is

-These boundaries are formally improper for the problem; they give singluar solutions.
-However, in this case one can present solutions in form with formally singular constans.
-For the Newtonian attractive potential the solution is
+These conditions are formally improper for the problem, because of they lead to singular solutions.
+In this case, however, one can present the solutions in the form with formally singular constans.
+For the attractive potential one has

 with constans ($\epsilon\rightarrow0$)